JohnTelford/techtalkJohnBlog/_posts/2020-09-09-Fastpages.md

 [Fastpages](https://fastpages.fast.ai) supports creating blog post using [Jupyter Notebooks](https://fastpages.fast.ai),  [Markdown](https://guides.github.com/features/mastering-markdown/), and Microsoft Word

 *Fastpages* uses [GitHub Pages](https://pages.github.com) to create and deploy blogs.
-It uses [GitHub Flavored Markdown](https://github.github.com/gfm) for  blog post text.
-It has some features that other markdown dialects may not have, like commenting out lines of markdown, and supporting embedding HTML
+It uses [GitHub Flavored Markdown](https://github.github.com/gfm) for  editing blog post text. *Fastpages* can be configured to use [kramdown](https://kramdown.gettalong.org/syntax.html#images).
+It adds features  other markdown dialects may not have, like commenting out lines of markdown, and supporting embedding HTML

 ## VScode